defl/videoprocessor/README.md

 This allows advanced renderers to do things like 3D LUT, HDR tone mapping, scaling, deinterlacing and much more which can significantly improve image quality on most displays and beamers.

-_It can only process what your capture card allows to be captured, hence it cannot be used to view HDCP protected content._
+_Capture cards cannot capture HDCP protected data, VideoProcessor can only process what can be captured._

 # Website